Please enable JavaScript

 Do mature skins require more hydration?

-Yes, antioxidants are always beneficial, even for mature skin, as they help to combat free radicals, unstable molecules that can cause extensive damage to skin components and intensify wrinkles and other signs of skin ageing.
+Yes, antioxidants are still beneficial, even for mature skin, as they help to combat free radicals, unstable molecules that can cause extensive damage to skin components and intensify wrinkles and other signs of skin ageing.

 Can makeup accentuate the signs of ageing?

-Can facial massages firm up mature skin?
+Can facial massage firm mature skin?

 Can mature skin be oily?